Zeigarnik effect: Harden rule

 Sportswriter Matt Moore has suggested that the Zeigarnik effect could explain the widespread criticism of the National Basketball Association in allowing free throws for a player "chucking it up whenever a guy comes near them".
 There is a stoppage of play with each foul.
 When repeatedly done, it is felt to build up a cognitive bias against this move.
 The criticism necessitated a rule change penalizing this activity, known as the Harden Rule, named after its most prominent user, James Harden.

 Criticism

 The reliability of the effect has been a matter of some controversy.

-Several studies, performed later in other countries, attempting to replicate Zeigarnik's experiment, failed to find any significant differences in recall between "finished" and "unfinished" (interrupted) tasks (e.g. Van Bergen, (1968).
+Several studies, performed later in other countries, which attempted to replicate Zeigarnik's experiment failed to find any significant differences in recall between "finished" and "unfinished" (interrupted) tasks, for example Van Bergen (1968).
+In a 2025 systematic review and meta-analysis of the accumulated research on the Zeigarnik and Ovsiankina effects, the authors found no memory advantage for unfinished tasks but found a general tendency to resume tasks.
+They concluded that the Ovsiankina effect represents a general tendency, whereas the Zeigarnik effect lacks universal validity.

 Usages

 Software

-Zeigarnik effect is being used in some SaaS (Software as a service systems) to onboard users faster and effectively.
+The Zeigarnik effect is used in some SaaS (Software as a service) systems to onboard users faster and effectively.

-Zeigarnik effect emphasizes an "Aha! moment" as an uncompleted task.

 Usually, it is implemented as user interactions gamification.
 Examples include: